ChinadaCam/Pylarm/README.md

 ## What have I learned

-I´v learned how to read json files and how to use exceptions in a better way
+I've learned how to read json files and how to use exceptions in a better way